-Barcodes on curved retail units, such as bottles of oil, must be printed to minimize curvature.
+- Barcodes on curved retail units, such as bottles of oil, must be printed to minimize curvature.
 For example, a barcode on a cylindrical oil bottle should be oriented vertically, so the barcode is as flat as possible.
 This guideline is to improve the readability of the barcode for electronic scanners.
 Barcodes on an extreme curvature will not reliably scan and will be deemed non-compliant.
-Barcodes must be a sufficient size to scan with standard equipment.
+Barcodes must be sufficient size to scan with standard equipment. - All co-packs must have a unique master lot number incorporated to the outermost packaging of retail selling unit.
+The LP must be able to trace all immediate containers within the co-pack back to the master lot number.
+In the event there are multiple packaging dates in a co-pack product, the co-pack barcode must identify the oldest packaged on date.